Distinctive Status of the University

 - Ramakrishna Mission Vivekananda Educational and Research Institute (RKMVERI), (Deemed-to-be-University as declared by Govt of India under Section-3 of UGC Act 1956) is established, administered and run by Ramakrishna Mission (sponsoring society of the University), a registered society started by Swami Vivekananda in 1897.
 Ramakrishna Mission is a well-known and reputed non-governmental organization (NGO) serving the society in India and abroad irrespective of caste, colour, creed, religion, nationality, gender, regional bias etc., through its vast network of nearly 200 branch-centres in the fields of education, health, cultural and spiritual activities, relief and rehabilitation, rural and tribal development, publications, teaching and preaching, and a large number of allied areas all of whom are for the all-round development of the individual and the society as a whole.
 Based on the ideology bequeathed by Swami Vivekananda, namely, ‘selfless service is the real worship of God in man’, ‘for one’s own liberation and for the welfare of the world’, Ramakrishna Mission has been silently serving the society since its inception for nearly 116 years and now well known as an established and accepted charitable, philanthropic, non-profit, non-governmental organization started by Swami Vivekananda.

-- RKMVERI was declared by the Ministry of Human Resource Development, Government of India as an institution deemed-to-be-University by a Gazetted Notification dated 5 January 2005 under Section 3 of University Grants Commission (UGC) Act, 1956.
+- RKMVERI was declared by the Ministry of Education (earlier known as Ministry of Human Resource Development), Government of India as an institution Deemed-to-be-University by a Gazetted Notification dated 5 January 2005 under Section 3 of University Grants Commission (UGC) Act, 1956.

 - All the regular faculty members of the University are paid salaries at the UGC scales.
 Selection of faculty also stringently follows norms set forth by the UGC, and focuses on academically motivated teachers with an equal zeal for both teaching and research.
 Since the intake of students for the postgraduate courses is quite small (20-25), meticulous personal attention is paid by the teachers to the progress of each student, both his academic progress as well as his development as a human being with higher human values.